hajarfatheddine/Ecommerce-App/README.md

 # Ecommerce-Application-Project

-This repository contains seven microservices in total.
-Four functional microservices and three technical microservices.
+This repository contains all the components that make the Ecommerce App.

+#### The backEnd section:
 - **Technical microservices:**
     - eureka-discovery
     - gateway service